ceph/ceph-csi/docs/ceph-csi-upgrade.md

      pods: csi-cephfsplugin-provisioner-* .
    - The pod deletion causes the pods to be restarted and updated automatically on the node.

-##### 2.4 Modifying MountOptions in Storageclass and PersistentVolumes

-CephCSI, starting from release v3.9.0, will pass the options specified in the StorageClass's `MountOptions` during both `NodeStageVolume` (kernel cephfs or ceph-fuse mount operation) and `NodePublishVolume` (bind mount) operations.
-Therefore, only common options that is acceptable during both the above described operations needs to be set in StorageClass's `MountOptions`.
-If invalid mount options are set in StorageClass's `MountOptions` such as `"debug"`, the mounting of cephFS PVCs will fail.

-Follow the below steps to update the StorageClass's `MountOptions`:

-- Take a backup of the StorageClass using
-  `kubectl get sc <storageclass-name> -o yaml > sc.yaml`.
-- Edit `sc.yaml` to remove the invalid mount options from `MountOptions` field.
-- Delete the StorageClass using `kubectl delete sc <storageclass-name>`.
-- Recreate the StorageClass using `kubectl create -f sc.yaml`.

-Follow the below steps to update the PersistentVolume's `MountOptions`:

-- Identify cephFS PersistentVolumes using
-  `kubectl get pv | grep <storageclass-name>`.
-- and remove invalid mount options from `MountOptions` field in the PersistentVolume's using `kubectl edit pv <pv-name>`.

 we have successfully upgraded cephfs csi from v3.8 to v3.9